SystemView

 RTT Block not found.

-• Get RTT block address from standard output by resetting the board (it’s printed at the beginning of the firmware program),
+• Get the RTT block address from the standard output by resetting the board (it is printed at the beginning of the firmware program),

 • In SystemView, select Target > Start recording,